Installation of PermaBASE WP® Waterproof Cement Board

 For flooring applications with 16” o.c. floor joists, 5/8” tongue-and-groove exterior-grade plywood or 3/4” tongue-and-groove exterior-grade OSB may be used.
 For 19.2” o.c. and 24” o.c. floor joists, 3/4” tongue-and-groove exterior-grade plywood or OSB must be used.
 Tile size for floors with 24” o.c. floor joists must be 12” x 12” or larger.
 The joist and subfloor assembly must meet L/360 (L/720 for stone) as well as the appropriate code tables for live and dead loads.
 Install tile and tile setting materials in accordance with current ANSI specifications and Tile Council of North America (TCNA) guidelines.

 PermaBASE WP: Apply PermaBASE WP with ends and edges closely butted but not forced together.
-Stagger ends joints in successive courses.
-Drive fasteners into the field of board first, working toward ends and edges.
-Space fasteners maximum 8" o.c. for walls, with perimeter fasteners at least 1/2" and less than 3/4" from ends and edges.
-Ensure PermaBASE WP™ is tight to framing.
-Install screws flush with surface, do not overdrive screws.
+Stagger end joints in successive courses.
+Drive fasteners into the field of the board first, working toward ends and edges.
+Space fasteners maximum 8” o.c. for walls, with perimeter fasteners at least 1/2” and less than 3/4” from ends and edges.
+Ensure PermaBASE WP is tight to framing.
+Install screws flush with the surface, do not overdrive screws.

 Joint Reinforcement: Trowel bonding material to completely fill the board joints and gaps between each panel.
-Apply a 6" wide, approx. 1/16" thick coat of bonding material over the entire joint.
-For all joints, immediately embed 2" alkali-resistant fiberglass mesh tape fully into applied bonding material and allow it to cure.
-For outside corners, 4" wide alkali-resistant mesh tape is recommended.
+Apply a 6” wide, approx. 1/16” thick coat of bonding material over the entire joint.
+For all joints, immediately embed 2” alkali-resistant fiberglass mesh tape fully into applied bonding material and allow it to cure.
+For outside corners, 4” wide alkali-resistant mesh tape is recommended.
 The same bonding material should be applied to corners, control joints, trims, and other accessories.
 Feather bonding material over fasteners to fully conceal.
 Bonding material to be modified dry-set mortar compliant with ANSI A118.4 standards.
-In wet-area installations, apply approved fluid applied waterproofing per manufacturer’s recommendations over the entire surface to receive tile.
+To create a waterproof system in wet-area applications, just coat finished joints and fastener heads with liquid waterproofing per manufacturer's recommendations.

 Subfloor or Base: For flooring applications with 16” o.c. floor joists, 5/8” tongue-and-groove exterior-grade plywood or 3/4” tongue-and-groove exterior-grade OSB may be used.
 For 19.2” o.c. and 24” o.c. floor joists, 3/4” tongue-and-groove exterior-grade plywood or OSB must be used.
 Tile size for floors with 24” o.c. floor joists must be 12” x 12” or larger.
 The joist and subfloor assembly must meet L/360 as well as the appropriate code tables for live and dead loads.

-Underlayment: Using a 1/4" square-notched trowel, apply a setting bed of polymer-modified mortar (or thin-set mortar) to the subfloor or counter base.
-Immediately laminate PermaBASE WP to subfloor or base leaving a 1/8" space between boards at all joints and corners.
-Leave a 1/4" gap along walls.
+Underlayment: Using a 1/4” square-notched trowel, apply a setting bed of polymer-modified mortar (or thin-set mortar) to the subfloor or counter base.
+Immediately laminate PermaBASE WP to subfloor or base with ends and edges closely butted but not forced together.
+Leave a 1/4” gap along walls.
 Stagger all joints so that they do not line up with underlying substrate joints.
-Fasten PermaBASE WP every 8" o.c. throughout board field and around all edges while setting bed mortar is still workable.
-Around the perimeter of each board, locate fasteners 2" from corners and not less than 3/8" from the edges.
+Fasten PermaBASE WP every 8” o.c. throughout board field and around all edges while setting bed mortar is still workable.
+Around the perimeter of each board, locate fasteners 2” from corners and not less than 3/8” from the edges.
 Fill all joints solid with bonding material.
-On non-tapered joints such as butt ends, apply a 6" wide, 1/16" thick coat over the entire joint.
-For all joints, immediately embed 2" alkali-resistant fiberglass mesh tape fully into applied bonding material; ensure that tape is centered over the joint.
+On non-tapered joints such as butt ends, apply a 6” wide, 1/16” thick coat over the entire joint.
+For all joints, immediately embed 2” alkali-resistant fiberglass mesh tape fully into applied bonding material; ensure that tape is centered over the joint.
 Apply bonding material over fasteners to fully conceal.
 Remove all excess bonding material and allow to cure.